Sandeep-madhyastha/GtsSIDB/README.md

 Prerequiste
-1. Central ATC system/ System where CCM App is positioned must have certain infrastructure(cloudif DB check classes/Cloud Readiness ATC) hence make sure Note : https://me.sap.com/notes/3284711 is implemented as the current approach is copy of class CL_CLS_CI_CHECK_E_ONPR_CLOUDIF and its super class with some modification to connect this GtHub Repository for custom simplification DB for GTS
+1. Central ATC system/ System where CCM App is positioned must have certain infrastructure(cloudif DB check classes/Cloud Readiness ATC) hence make sure Note : https://me.sap.com/notes/3284711 is implemented as the current approach is copy of class "CL_CLS_CI_CHECK_E_ONPR_CLOUDIF" and its super class with some modification to connect this GtHub Repository for custom simplification DB for GTS
 3. System must be on >= S/4HANA 2020